iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ]
 ```

-The value for the "xor" section should be different, as it's randomally generated.
+The value for the "xor" section should be different, as it's randomly generated.
 Looks good?
 Let's import that into Cirrus.

 ### Importing the Profile into Cirrus